 Before jumping to conclusions (“I must have missed something”) or into action (storming into the CEO’s office, with a “You’ve got to be crazy; we can’t downsize now in the middle of busy season!”), engage your intellectual curiosity.

 Exploring the reasons for a situation allows you to respond with resilience to its initial impact.
 It also encourages greater flexibility in your mindset, which is essential to finding not just a solution, but rather, the best solution.
-In some cases, it also breeds acceptance of those things that can’t be changed.executive coaching Atlanta successful leader
+In some cases, it also breeds acceptance of those things that can’t be changed.A frustrated and disheveled man in a suit

 5. Breathe

-While it often goes under the radar when learning leadership skills, breathing has the ability to profoundly impact your actions.
+While it often goes under the radar when learning to become a Teflon leader, breathing has the ability to profoundly impact your actions.
 Slowing your breathing allows you to somatically change your physiology when in a triggered state.
 Developing a mindfulness practice can help you learn how to channel your focus, manage your stress and, in turn, enhance your overall leadership abilities.

 executive-coaching